 Applicants will need to select three different master's courses.
 These can be three different courses at the same institution, or three similar courses across up to three different universities.

-Choose your three courses carefully as you won't be able to change them after submitting your application.
-To be awarded a scholarship, you must get an unconditional offer for one of your course choices by 13 July 2017.
+Choose your three courses carefully.
+You will not be able to change your course choices after submitting your application, unless you are granted permission to do so at the interview stage.
+You will need to apply separately to your selected courses directly via the university.
+To be awarded a scholarship, you must get an unconditional offer for one of your course choices by 11 July 2019.

 In order to be eligible, the courses you choose must be: